seanmdillon/js-starter-kit/doc/Testing.md

 1. Where to run tests - NODE
 1. Where to place tests - ALONGSIDE
 1. When to run tests - UPON SAVE

+## WRAP UP

+1. Testing frameworks
+- Mocha, Jasmine, AVA, Tape, jest
+1. Assertion libraries
+- Chai, Expect
+1. Helper libraries
+- JSDOM, Cheerio
+1. Where to run tsts
+- Browser, headless, in memor
+1. Where to place test, and when to run
+1. Continuous Integration
+- Travis CI, Appveyor, Jenkins